Manju-IT/Daily_Coding_Challenge/README.md

 How to Use
 Feel free to browse through the daily challenges and explore the solutions.
 You can clone this repository to your local machine using the following command:

-bash
-git clone : https://github.com/Manju-IT/Daily_Coding_Challenge.git
+If you want to commit just add your name after your file name for that day. bash git clone : https://github.com/Manju-IT/Daily_Coding_Challenge.git